 Your Back-To-School PR Checklist

-Create a library of branded ready-to-post graphics that list common school occurrences such as “reminder,” “important information” and “school closed.”
+Create a library of branded ready-to-post graphics that list common school occurrences such as “reminder,” “important information,” and “school closed.”
 If you have time, you can also design and batch graphics for weekly or monthly features like Staff Spotlights, Throwback Thursdays, and athletic games.
-Social School4EDU has great examples.Other templates to build:
+Social School4EDU has great examples.
+We recommend some must-have templates to build:

 - Basic Media Release

 - New Hire Announcement

 - Crisis Communications and Mass Notification Messages for areas such as inclement weather, power outage, school closure, and early dismissal